mckay1818/farmers-market/README.md

-# Farmer's Market - Frontend
+# Farmer's Market - Backend

 An e-commerce website that allows farmers to sell directly to consumers in an open online marketplace.

 This website allows users to create an account as a Seller or a Customer.
 All registered users are able to access the marketplace of Sellers on login.
 Sellers can build out their store by adding products, and Customers can add these products to their cart and checkout with Stripe.

+This project backend consists of a Flask REST API connected to a PostgreSQL database via a SQLAlchemy connection.

 <img width="600" alt="Farmer's Market landing page" src="https://user-images.githubusercontent.com/72710253/219997390-e9afb831-19b2-415f-a28f-e01dc0918730.png">
 <img width="600" alt="Customer's View of a Seller page" src="https://user-images.githubusercontent.com/72710253/219997521-fbe40a0b-a95f-486b-b6af-9f187a3d0b82.png">